aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

   natGateways: 2,
 });

-for (const gateway of natGatewayProvider.gatewayInstances) {
+for (const gateway of provider.gatewayInstances) {
   bucket.grantWrite(gateway);
 }
 ```